soundpress/RulesOfNYC/docs/c16/index.rst

    (3) Procedures for certification of estimated further rent adjustments.
 Following the DOB's approval of an owner's alteration application and legalization plan or an occupant's alternate plan application, an owner may apply to the Loft Board for certification of estimated future rent adjustments, based on the legalization plan and the Loft Board Schedule of Allowable Necessary and Reasonable Code Compliance Costs in the Loft Board's rules.
 The filing of an application for estimated future rent adjustments is at the discretion of the owner and shall not be a basis for staying commencement or continuation of work under a valid building permit issued by the DOB.

-   All applications for certification of estimated future rent adjustments will be processed in accordance with § 1-06 of the Loft Board's rules, except as provided herein.
+   All applications for certification of estimated future rent adjustments will be processed in accordance with 29 RCNY § 1-06, except as provided herein.
 The owner must file with the Loft Board an application on a Loft Board approved form.
 The application must describe separately: i) the work to be performed in each residential unit; ii) the work to be performed in common areas; and iii) the work to be performed in the nonresidential units.
 The application must include a calculation of the necessary and reasonable costs based on the Loft Board schedule and any other necessary and reasonable costs as permitted in the Loft Board's rules.
 If the owner anticipates the use of financing, the application must also include any statements, letters of intent or commitment, or other materials from institutional or noninstitutional lenders regarding the terms or conditions of such financing.
 In addition, the owner must file with the Loft Board two copies of the approved alteration application and legalization plan.

-   The owner's application must be served on all of the building's occupants by the owner in accordance with the service requirements for applications set forth in 29 RCNY § 1-06 of the Loft Board rules.
+   The owner's application must be served on all of the building's occupants by the owner in accordance with the service requirements for applications set forth in 29 RCNY § 1-06.
 Occupants may review the alteration application and legalization plan at the DOB in accordance with the DOB's procedures or by appointment at the Loft Board's office.
-An occupant may request from the owner a reproducible copy of the alteration application and legalization plan, and the owner must supply such a copy within 7 calendar days after service of the request at a cost to the occupant of up to the amounts listed in § 101-03 of Title 1 of the Rules of the City of New York.
+An occupant may request from the owner a reproducible copy of the alteration application and legalization plan, and the owner must supply such a copy within 7 calendar days after service of the request at a cost to the occupant of up to the amounts listed in 1 RCNY § 101-03.
 Occupants may submit an answer to the owner's application within 20 calendar days after the date on which service of the application was completed.
 The answer may list any objections, comments or suggestions regarding the calculation of necessary and reasonable costs of approved work.

    The Loft Board may schedule a conference to discuss objections, comments or suggestions raised by the occupants and responses by the owner.
 Following such a conference, the application will be processed, and the Loft Board will issue findings on the necessary and reasonable code compliance work and associated costs, and the estimated future rent adjustments.
 Such findings will be a reasonable estimate based on available information.
-However, actual rent adjustments will be determined by the Loft Board in accordance with 29 RCNY §§ 2-01(i) through 2-01(l) of these rules.
+However, actual rent adjustments will be determined by the Loft Board in accordance with 29 RCNY § 2-01(i) through (l).

    (4) Requirement of a Letter of No Objection for Work Permits in IMD Buildings.